 Responsive sites are designed to work on any size screen and device, from the biggest desktops to the smallest smartphones.
 Instead of creating different layouts to fit different sizes and resolutions, responsive sites check the size of the device and adjust themselves automatically to fit.

-The ability to adapt to different devices is a tremendous advantage since there are so many different screen sizes in the world.
+The ability to adapt to different devices is a tremendous advantage since there are so many screen sizes in the world.
 People can visit your site from anywhere and get a consistent experience every time.
-This is a great benefit for your SEO strategy too since you only use one URL to provide the same experience to every site visitor.
+This is a great benefit for your SEO strategy, too, since you only use one URL to provide the same experience to every site visitor.

 However, responsive sites have their downsides.

 For one, you have to find a layout for your site that works well for both desktops and mobile devices, and that’s not easy.
 On top of that, your site can’t use lots of multimedia, high-res images, or other engaging elements since they could make the site load slowly on mobile.
 Last, responsive design doesn’t happen overnight — it takes a lot of time, testing, and up-front expense to get a responsive site working properly.

 In the battle between responsive and mobile sites, the winner is whichever site works best for your business.

 1. Your customers mostly use mobile devices.
 At this point, smartphones and tablets are standard tools for communication.
 If your customers show a heavy bias towards mobile devices, you’re probably safe to use a mobile site.